 Moody’s background is in Engineering and Management.
 He successfully finished his undergraduate degree and received his BS. in Electrical and Computer Engineering in 2005 from the New York Institute of Technology.
 During his senior year, he was hired as an associate engineer.
 Within the first two years working as an engineer, Moody decided to continue his studies while working full time.
 He successfully earned his MS in Engineering Management in 2007 from Worcester Polytechnic Institute.

-Given Moody’s strong organizational and communication skills and extensive experience in project management and leadership, Moody earned the title of engineering supervisor within 7 years.
-He is now leading a team of 18 engineers and designers who are responsible for multimillion-dollar projects.
-Currently, Mr. Demetry is overseeing the teams of electrical engineering in a renewable solar company.
+Given Moody’s strong organizational and communication skills and extensive experience in project management and leadership, Moody earned the title of engineering vice president Within the past 5 years.
+He is now leading a team of 35 engineers and designers who are responsible for multimillion-dollar projects in a renewable solar company.

 In 2012, he sensed an urgent need to support the young generations there during a visit to Egypt.
 He spent a full year researching what he could do to impact the future of Egyptians.
 In late 2013, the initiative Heya Masr came to life to empower girls with a sense of hope and confidence to build a strong and energized character to challenge any circumstance.